borg286/sevtech/README.md

 * Has a higher meteor rate than the Moon

+Asteroid Belt

+* Ilmenite (titanium) is found in the asteroids along with meteoric iron.
+You will have to use silk touch to pick up the ore as the current version (3.0.6) does not have processing patterns for the shards dropped normally.
+As with all the planets, a silk touch quarry is recommended as the asteroids can be far apart and are typically covered with mobs.

 ### Mercury

 * One of the few GalactiCraft planets where you actually need the pressure suit as Armara + natural food regen cannot out heal the damage from this planet's environment